-I am a Ph.D student in history at Temple University.
-I am also a contributing editor at Auntie Vellum magazine, a contributor at Rabble Lit and a blogger at the USIH blog.
-I have written for Bustle, Scalawag Magazine, The Establishment, and Inside Higher Ed.
-I write about prisoner rights activism in 20th century New Orleans.
-My academic work has been published in the Quaker Studies Journal.
+I am also a contributing editor at Unsweetened Magazine, a contributor at Book Riot and a blogger at the U.S. Society for Intellectual History blog.
+I have written for The Washington Post, The Chronicle of Higher Education, Bustle, Scalawag Magazine, The Establishment, amongst other places.
+My academic work focuses on the intersection of culture and prisoner rights activism in 20th century New Orleans. .
 I received a B.A in History and Political Science from Temple University in 2013 and an MA in History at the University of South Carolina in 2015.
 My MA thesis "They Held Their Fists Up: The Myth of the Violent Black Panther and the Making of the Angola 3" explored the media construction of the Black Panther Party and the ways this influenced the incarceration of the Angola 3.

 I have been trained in the nationally recognized Inside Out Prison Exchange Program.